11 brilliant home highlight kits to create naturally sunkissed tones at home

 Best for: Balayage, ombré or adding shadow roots to grown-out highlights

-If you usually opt for balayage when getting your hair colored in a salon, chances are your stylist will use a freehand brush technique and a board to paint your color in.
-This color technique is usually painted on freehand without the use of foils for a more natural look and often applied in larger sections, and blended through the natural hair color—so for an expertly blended finish, we'd opt for that technique if you want this look.
+If you usually opt for balayage when getting your hair coloured in a salon, chances are your stylist will use a freehand brush technique and a board to paint your colour in.
+This usually involves the colour being painted on without the use of foils for a more natural look and is often applied in larger sections and blended through the natural hair colour – so if you want an expertly blended finish, we'd opt for this method.

-"Balayage tends to be the lowest maintenance, so you can get away with it for a little bit longer, thankfully—most people have it twice or three times a year," explains Francesca.
-This brush method can also be used for creating an ombré look, which is "a shadow technique of coloring hair that gives hair a rooty effect going from dark to light effect from root to tip which gives a root effect," says Francesca.
+"Balayage tends to be the lowest maintenance, so you can get away with it for a little bit longer, thankfully – most people have it twice or three times a year," explains Francesca.
+This brush method can also be used to create an ombré look, which is "a shadow technique of colouring hair that gives hair a rooty effect going from dark to light effect from root to tip which gives a root effect," Francesca continues.

 How to use home highlight kits with a comb